EduardoA3677/twrp_lemonadep/README.md

 # To temporarily boot it
 fastboot boot out/target/product/lemonadep/boot.img

-# Since 9R has a separate recovery partition, you can flash the recovery with
+# you can flash the recovery with
 fastboot flash boot boot.img
 ```